Savoy Pictures: History

 In January 1995, Kaufman announced that he was hiring Robert N. Fried to run the motion picture studio.
 Fried brought in executives Alan Sokol, Bob Levin, Cathy Schulman, Stan Brooks, Stan Wlodkowski and filmmakers Sam Raimi, and George Tillman, Rob Weiss and Peter Chelsom.
+In the middle of the year, the company started a television division, which was headed by Stanley Brooks.
 In September 1995, Kaufman announced that he was cutting back on his interest in the motion picture business and was re-positioning the company as a television station holding company.

 Shortly thereafter, Savoy announced the sale of 14 films in its roster, in varying stages of production, to potential buyers.
 New Line Cinema picked up Martin Lawrence's directorial debut A Thin Line Between Love and Hate, American History X, The Adventures of Pinocchio, Heaven's Prisoners, Faithful, and The Stupids.
-Paramount Pictures picked up the rights to produce A Simple Plan.
+Paramount Pictures picked up the rights to produce A Simple Plan, and the distribution rights of Private Parts.
+Only a single film Savoy had on their roster, Mariette in Ecstasy, was left unreleased, until 2019, when the film's director John Bailey, eventually saw a screening at the 2019 Camerimage International Film Festival.

 Savoy Pictures announced in November 1995 that Barry Diller's Silver King Communications was going to acquire Savoy for $210 million.
 The deal was finalized in 1997.
-Victor Kaufman is now vice chairman and sits on the board of directors of IAC.
+Victor Kaufman was made vice chairman and sits on the board of directors of IAC.
 The SF stations were sold to Diller's Silver King Broadcasting in 1997.

 Cineplex Odeon Films was the Canadian distributor for Savoy films, then Alliance Films became the Canadian distributor after New Line Cinema picked up the later films from 1996.

-In 2006, the Savoy library was purchased by Universal Studios through Focus Features, with the exceptions of a few select titles.
+Much of Savoy's library now lies with Universal Pictures and Focus Features, most likely as a result of Diller selling off USA Networks' entertainment assets to Vivendi Universal for $10.3 billion.
 Warner Bros.
-Discovery owns the titles produced by New Line Cinema, while Paramount Global owns the titles produced by Rysher Entertainment, and Joel B. Michaels owns the rights to "Last of the Dogmen."
+Discovery owns the titles produced by New Line Cinema, while Paramount Global owns the titles produced by Rysher Entertainment, Pathé owns the rights to No Escape via Allied Filmmakers, rights to A Bronx Tale have since reverted to Robert De Niro's Tribeca Productions, and Joel B. Michaels owns the rights to Last of the Dogmen.